Tuesday 6th May - 06:00 PM BST

 Should we conclude that rationality is a marketing exercise to appear convincing?
 Should we place more emphasis on wisdom, emotion and intuition?
 Or is reason a key tool in the fight against prejudice and which we abandon at great risk to ourselves and our culture?

-Pioneering gender theorist and critic of rationality Judith Butler, leading Stoic philosopher and defender of rationality Massimo Pigliucci, and radical scholar and Enlightenment critic Tommy Curry go head to head in whether reason can ever be separated from prejudice.
+Leading Stoic philosopher and defender of rationality Massimo Pigliucci, radical scholar and Enlightenment critic Tommy Curry, and distinguished philosopher Rebecca Roache go head to head on whether reason can ever be separated from prejudice.

 Tommy J. Curry